-Artists will be encouraged to act as a creative mentor to the scientist they’re paired with, sharing their practice and experience and scientists will be encouraged to communicate their research in ways that are accessible and to think outside the box in terms of how their science could be represented.
+Artists will be encouraged to act as a creative mentor to the scientist they are paired with, sharing their practice and experience and scientists will be encouraged to communicate their research in ways that are accessible and to think outside the box in terms of how their science could be represented.
+The challenge being to ‘distill` an idea or your converstaion onto a A6 postcard.

 |For artists this is an opportunity to: